 Each position at NIH is assigned a level of risk and sensitivity that determines the kind of background investigation required for that job.
 The NIH Personnel Security Subcommittee has developed a guide to assist IC’s in determining job sensitivity levels.
 These worksheets are available in NED.
 Currently, all individuals are being processed at a non-sensitive level unless IC’s notify DPSAC that applicants need a higher level of clearance.

 - If another IC was willing to let us use their LWS, would we be able to reset PINs that way?
 Or is each Lifecycle Work Station specific to an IC?

 Any LWS can update any individual who has an HHS ID Badge (Smart Card).
 There are no restrictions based on which IC purchased it.
-Some of the ICs have already established agreements with neighboring ICs to share LWS support.
+Some of the ICs have agreements with neighboring ICs to share LWS support.